johannacarolinep/watercolour-school/README.md

 * As a Returning Visitor, I want to see community links, so that I can research the course further.

-* As a Returning Visitor, I want to see that course registration is available, easy and quick, so that registration does not feel as a big task for me.
+* As a Returning Visitor, I want to see that course registration is available, easy, and quick, so that the registration process does not feel as a big task for me.

 * As a Returning Visitor who have signed up for the course, I want to be informed of what happens next, how I will pay for the course and when I will hear from the company, so that I feel safe and know what to expect.